alifgufron/bashforge/DiskMon/README.md

 # Hard Disk Health Monitor Script (harddisk_monitor.sh)

-## Version 2.0
+## Version 3.2 (Robust Parsing)

 ### Description

-This is a robust and versatile Bash script for monitoring the health of hard disks (both HDD and SSD) using `smartctl`.
+This is a robust and versatile Bash script for monitoring the health of hard disks (HDD, SSD, NVMe) using `smartctl`.
 It is designed to be run automatically as a cron job, providing detailed email reports on disk status, critical SMART attributes, and overall system health.

-The script is self-contained, POSIX-compliant, and includes OS detection to ensure compatibility with both Linux and BSD-based systems.
+The script features enhanced compatibility for both Linux and BSD systems, with improved automatic OS and device detection methods.
+It now intelligently handles various disk controller types including SATA (atacam/sat), NVMe, and MegaRAID, ensuring correct `smartctl` command invocation and robust parsing of their diverse outputs.
+It also includes retry mechanisms for `smartctl` commands to prevent script stoppage on intermittent errors.

 ### Key Features

-- **Cross-Platform Compatibility**: Automatically detects the OS (Linux or BSD) and uses the appropriate commands for disk discovery (`lsblk` on Linux, `camcontrol` on BSD).
+- **Cross-Platform Compatibility**: Automatically detects the OS (Linux or BSD) and uses the appropriate commands for disk discovery.
+Now includes robust detection for SATA, NVMe, and MegaRAID devices.
-- **Comprehensive SMART Reporting**: Extracts and reports on essential disk health indicators:
+- **Comprehensive SMART Reporting**: Extracts and reports on essential disk health indicators, with enhanced parsing for NVMe-specific attributes:
     - Overall health status (`PASSED`, `FAILED`).
     - Basic disk identity (Model, Serial Number, Firmware, Capacity).
-    - Disk type detection (SSD or HDD).
+    - Disk type detection (HDD, SATA SSD, NVMe SSD).
+    - Disk interface (SATA, PCIe NVMe, SAS/RAID).
+    - Disk form factor (M.2, 2.5 inches, 3.5 inches).
-    - Disk age and usage (`Power_On_Hours`, `Power_Cycle_Count`).
+    - Disk age and usage (`Power On Hours`, `Power Cycles`).
     - Disk temperature.
-    - ATA Error Count.
+    - Total Data Written (TBW) for all SSD types.
+    - Data Units Read/Written for NVMe.
+    - Unsafe Shutdowns and Controller Busy Time for NVMe.
-- **Critical Attribute Monitoring**: Specifically tracks critical SMART attributes that are strong predictors of disk failure:
+- **Critical Attribute Monitoring**: Specifically tracks critical SMART attributes that are strong predictors of disk failure, with tailored checks for NVMe devices (e.g., Media and Data Integrity Errors, Percentage Used).
-    - `Reallocated_Sector_Ct`
-    - `Current_Pending_Sector_Ct`
-    - `Offline_Uncorrectable`
-    - `UDMA_CRC_Error_Count`
 - **SSD & HDD Specific Metrics**:
-    - For **SSDs**, it reports the full `Wear_Leveling_Count` line with a human-readable interpretation of the NAND health percentage, and calculates the total data written (`TBW`).
+    - For **SSDs** (SATA & NVMe), it reports NAND health (derived from Wear Leveling Count or Percentage Used) and calculates total data written (`TBW`).
-    - For **HDDs**, it reports the mechanical `Load_Cycle_Count`.
+    - For **HDDs**, it reports `Load Cycle Count`.
 - **Filesystem Usage**: Includes a `df -h` report to give a quick overview of filesystem capacity.
-- **Filesystem Usage Warnings**: Generates warnings if any mounted filesystem exceeds a configurable usage threshold (e.g., 90% full).
+- **Filesystem Usage Warnings**: Generates warnings if any mounted filesystem exceeds a configurable usage threshold (e.g., 90% full), with an option to ignore specific filesystems (e.g., `devfs`, `tmpfs`).
 - **Self-Contained Email Reports**: Generates and sends clear, well-formatted email reports without external script dependencies.
 The subject line provides an at-a-glance status (`OK`, `WARNING`, or `CRITICAL`).
 - **Robust and Safe**:
     - Uses `set -euo pipefail` for strict error checking.
     - All data extraction commands are designed to be fail-safe to prevent the script from exiting unexpectedly.
     - Employs a sophisticated, conditional timeout mechanism for `smartctl` calls to prevent the script from hanging, adapting to different disk controller types (e.g., SATA, MegaRAID).
+Includes a retry mechanism for `smartctl` commands to handle intermittent failures.
     - Allows `smartctl` checks to be optional, enabling `df -h` reports even if `smartctl` is unavailable.

 ### Prerequisites